Cyclo-cross Trophy

 The Cyclo-cross Trophy (Trofee veldrijden), also known as X²O Badkamers Trophy (X²O Badkamers Trofee), is a Belgian cyclo-cross racing series currently sponsored by X²O Badkamers (X²O Bathrooms).
 It is one of the three major season-long competitions in Cyclo-cross, the other two being UCI Cyclo-cross World Cup and Cyclo-cross Superprestige.
 Many races are held in the province of Antwerp with others being held across Belgium.

 History and Name Changes

 The first ever event was held on 1 November 1987 in Putte-Peulis and it was sponsored by the Flemish newspaper Gazet van Antwerpen.
-Between 1987-2012 the event was known as Gazet van Antwerpen Trofee.
+Between 1987 and 2012 the event was known as Gazet van Antwerpen Trofee.
 After that it changed the sponsor several times.
-Between 2012-2016 it was known as BPost Bank Trophy and between 2017-2019 it was known as the DVV Trophy.
+Between 2012 and 2016 it was known as BPost Bank Trophy and between 2017 and 2019 it was known as the DVV Trophy.
 Since 2020 the event is known as X²O Badkamers Trophy.
 The Elite Women final classification is known as Soudal Ladies Trophy while the Under-23 Men classification is known as Trimetal Rookie Trophy.

 In Belgium and the Netherlands the event is called Trofee veldrijden.